tum-pbs/pbdl-book/overview-optconv.md

 as the squared gradient with _momentum_, an averaging of both quantities over the course of the iterations of the optimization.
 This makes the estimates more robust, which is crucial: a normalization with an erroneously small entry of the gradient could otherwise lead to an explosion.
 Adam additionally adds a small constant when dividing, and the square-root likewise helps to mitigate overshoot.

-To summarize: Adam makes use of a first-order update with a diagonal approximation of the Hessian for normalization.
+To summarize: Adam makes use of a first-order update with a diagonal Gauss-Newton approximation of the Hessian for normalization.
 It additionally employs momentum for stabilization.

 ## Gradient Descent